mandober/debrief.math/500-type-theory/tt.GLOSSARY.md

 See Propositional equality

 ## Judgemental equality
 When two terms compute to the same term they are computationally or judgementally equal.
 For example, `x + (1 + 4)` and `x + (4 + 1)` are judgementally equal since they both compute to `x + 5`.
 Judgemental equality is synonymous with the definitional equality.

+## Lambda abstraction
+A lambda abstraction is an expression or a term.
+A closed lambda abstraction (without free variables) denotes a function.
+However, an open lambda abstraction is not a function - it is an expression that denotes a function in much the same way that an integer expression denotes an integer.
+In particular, since an open lambda abstraction contains free variables, it may denote different functions for different values of those free variables.
+For example, `λy. x + y` denotes an identity function when `x = 0`, but the successor function when `x = 1`.

 ## Law of Excluded Middle
 The law of the excluded middle (LEM), `P ∨ ¬P`, states that a proposition is either true or false.
 That is, is claims there is no other (middle) option.
 Intuitionistic (constructive) math does not recognize LEM.